Accenture/mercury-composable/arch-decisions/DESIGN-NOTES.md

 You may also use the `platform-core` library with a regular Spring Boot application without the `rest-spring-3` library if you prefer.

+## Support of Mono and Flux results

+A user function may return a regular result that can be a PoJo, HashMap or Java primitive.

+It can also return a Mono or Flux reactive response object for a future result or a future series of results.
+Other reactive response objects must be converted to a Mono or Flux object.